 No agencies with Magento 1 expertise to help you out

-Running on an unsupported platform after Magento 1 end of life could cause
+Running on an unsupported platform after the end of life could cause

-irreversible changes to the way your business operates.
+irreversible changes to the way Magento 1 sites operate.

 face a whole range of vulnerabilities and risks, including:

 Your ecommerce website will fail to block any malicious scripts

 embedded by penetrators.
 In the best case scenario your store will become much slower, whereas in the

 worst — your website will stop functioning completely.